virtualmin/virtualmin.com/content/docs/Server Components/spam-and-virus-scanning.md

  3. Click the **Enable ClamAV Server** button.
  4. SSH into the system as _root_, and edit the file `clamd.conf` and make sure the line `TCPSocket 3310` exists and is not commented out.
  5. Also make sure the line `TCPAddr 127.0.0.1` does _not_ exist or is commented out.
- 6. Run the command `systemctl restart clamd@scan` on RHEL and derivatives or `systemctl restart clamav-daemon` on Debian and derivatives to apply the configuration changes.
+ 6. Run the command `systemctl restart clamd@scan` on EL and derivatives or `systemctl restart clamav-daemon` on Debian and derivatives to apply the configuration changes.
  7. If you are using a firewall on this system, open up port 3310 to enable connections to ClamAV.

 ### Configuring Virtualmin to use a remote Clamd